zephraph/notes/Projects/Custom Mechanical Keyboard.md

 #### Connecting to the pi

 Started looking into this and hit my next wall.
 The issue is I'm on windows.
-Linux gadget mode evidently isn't automatically detected
+Linux gadget mode evidently doesn't have good driver support on windows so connected to the device via [[USB OTG]]

 ## Resources